Welcome to Year Two

 Children are encouraged to share their enjoyments and experiences outside of school during Show and Tell, which takes place every week.
 The children develop their speaking and listening skills, gaining greater confidence as a speaker.
 They are also encouraged to respond to the other children, ask questions and make observations.

-P.E takes place on Mondays and Thursdays.
+P.E takes place on Tuesdays and Thursdays.
 We ask that P.E. kits remain in school during the week and that children have suitable outdoor footwear.

 Reading books are changed regularly.
 The children are encouraged to read a book two or three times to gain a greater depth of understanding of the text.
 Reading Record books are collected in on a Friday and those children who read more than three times in a week are given a Super Reader sticker.